joshuafuller/takserver-deb-installer/README.md

 - Optional: Configure FQDN for seamless cert enrollment and no SSL warnings in browser
 - Link to admin login with random gen password when script is done

+## Notes:
+- FQDN SSL issue was fixed on 4/19/23 latest build

 ## To Do:
 - UFW
 - ITAK QR Codes